SFY0011 : Applied Mechanics O

 Assessment Rationale And Relationship

-The assessment methods provide a suitable mechanism for assessing the level of knowledge acquired and the development of skills needed to apply this knowledge: The exam will allow each student to demonstrate his/her abilities, working under an imposed time limit, on a range of simple problems covering the material specified on the syllabus.
-The in-course assignment will enable students to gain confidence in tackling calculations and enable them to check that they understand the concepts of the applied mechanics taught.
+The assessment methods provide a suitable mechanism for assessing the level of knowledge acquired and the development of skills needed to apply this knowledge: The exam will allow each student to demonstrate his/her abilities, and understanding, on longer problems covering the material specified on the syllabus.
+The in-course assignments will enable students to gain confidence in tackling calculations and enable them to check that they understand the concepts of the applied mechanics taught.

 Reading Lists